-The 2013 NC Gravity Games will be held on April 13, 2013 in downtown Lenoir.
+The 2023 NC Gravity Games will be held on April 29, 2023 in downtown Lenoir.

 Five students, including the driver, and one teacher or advisor can be registered for a team and only five students will be awarded prizes.
 However, teams may add additional “honorary members” as they see fit.

 Google supports a number of STEM initiatives in North Carolina.
 In addition to the NC Gravity Games, Google sponsored Caldwell County School’s first robotics teams and funded the Caldwell County School system’s first “Lending Laptop” program, which provided 150 computers for classroom use.
-For more information about Google’s programs for schools and teachers, please visit http//www.google.com/edu/.
+For more information about Google’s programs for schools and teachers, please visit https://www.google.com/edu/.

 The team from ASU will conduct the safety inspection.
 This is comprised of a visual and physical inspection of the car.
 For the physical inspection of the car, the driver must get in the car and travel along a short-course.
 ASU is making sure that the car is both within the proper weight guidelines (both with and without the driver) and that the car can stop when pressure is applied to the brakes.
 The car must stop BEFORE hitting the hay bale that is located on the short course.

 We strongly recommend that you, as an adult supervisor or family member, stay at the event with your students/competitors.

 That’s a surprise.
 Just note that bragging rights, awards and medals will be distributed and some cool stuff from ASU and Google.

 Yes, but your time may be limited.
 Your assigned heat will run without your vehicle if the second inspection is not completed in time.
 Plan to bring tools to to the race to make any necessary changes.